Turn Your Passion into Action: Advocacy

 At some point though, a true advocate realizes that to really help solve a problem, you need to ask questions that call for complex answers.
 You might voice some important questions that no one has yet asked and no researchers, clinicians or other stakeholders have yet answered.

 Many women make the transition from personal advocate to advocacy on behalf of all young women.
 True breast cancer advocates must embrace the notion that cancer is not just about our individual stories.
 Simple solutions do not exist.
 Real advocacy means asking how we can end cancer for all people.

 Advocacy also means challenging the status quo.
 Making simple, canned statements like “early detection saves lives” fails to do so.
 Advocacy means demanding we move beyond the current state of affairs and improve the quantity and quality of life for young women affected by breast cancer.

 Help YSC Make a Difference

 YSC has staked out a powerful role as the voice for all young women affected by breast cancer.
 Over time, we have developed effective position statements to give voice to the needs of our constituents and demand more from cancer care.
-We work to raise awareness and make improvements on issues of unique importance to young women, including breast-self exams and MRIs.
+Read some of our position papers.

 In collaboration with other leaders in the breast cancer community, YSC created a Joint Statement on the Breast Cancer Education and Awareness Requires Learning Young (EARLY) Act of 2009 (H.R.
 1740, S. 994).